smartSenseSolutions/edc-chat-application/README.md

 - Any kind of Unit test in code

 ## Note
-- There we be latency in transfer chat message due to contract negotiation and transfer process of the EDC
+- There will be latency in transfer chat message due to contract negotiation and transfer process of the EDC